joherold/dsmlai_templates/README.md

 ## Sequential data

-Forecasting sequential data with RNNs and LSTMs using data generated via the Lotka-Volterra ODE as example.
+Forecasting sequential data with RNNs and GRUs using data generated via the Lotka-Volterra ODE as example.

 ## Still missing